cornell-cs5220-f15/membench/README.md

 The raw times can be plotted as a set of lines or as a heat map (I find the latter easier to process visually).

+If you are running membench on the totient cluster, you will want to obtain the timings by running `qsub membench.pbs` rather than by running the `membench` executable on the head node.
+The head node and the compute nodes have rather different performance characteristics.